Pavlos86/super-useful-Linux-commands-for-beginners/README.md

 | `chmod 755 file`        | Set file permissions       |
 | `chown user:group file` | Change ownership of a file |

-user → The new owner of the file

-group → The new group
+user → The new owner of the file\n group → The new group\n

-file → The file or directory you're modifying
+file → The file or directory you're modifying\n

-Example:
+Example:\n

-sudo chown alice:developers report.txt
+sudo chown alice:developers report.txt\n
 Sets alice as the owner, and developers as the group of report.txt.

 Miscellaneous & Power Tools